aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 ## Introduction

 ### Overview
-This technical paper describes the system requirements of the BoAT Framework (C language version) for cellular modules.
+In this article, we discribe system requirements for BoAT Framework (C language version) on cellular modules.
 BoAT is an SDK that runs on the module's application processor.
 For the OpenCPU cellular module, BoAT is linked and called by the application as a library.
 For non-OpenCPU cellular modules, BoAT's API needs to be extended to AT commands for applications on the upper MCU to call.

 ### Abbreviated Terms
 |Term   |Explanation                  |